Pistachin/fcc-basic-algorithm/README.md

 - Lucky Seven Commit: Cleaner code and added challenge goal to challenges five to seven.
 Plus I explained the reasons why there are two versions of challenge number six.

 - The ninth ~Gate~ Challenge: Cleaner code and added challenge goal to challenges eight and nine.

+- TBF Commit: Cleaner code and added challenge goal to challenges ten to fourteen, but challenge fourteen has not been fixed yet.